Diagnose with plant.health

 Can I only get disease identification when a plant is sick?

 Yes, we have an extra model is_healthy that can identify whether a plant is healthy or diseased.
-You can use the health = auto attribute to decide whether an image should undergo a health assessment automatically.
-If the model’s output exceeds a specific threshold, indicating the presence of a diseased plant, the image will be sent to the health assessment.
+You can use the health = auto attribute to decide whether an image should undergo a health diagnosis automatically, based on whether the model’s output exceeds a specific threshold.
 If the plant is considered healthy, the cost is one credit.
-If the plant is considered diseased and a health assessment is requested, the cost is two credits.
+If the plant is considered diseased and the use of plant.health is requested, the cost is two credits.

-If you want responses from both Species Identification and health assessment, you can set the parameter health = all.
+If you want responses from both the plant.id and plant.health, you can set the parameter health = all.
 The total cost would be two credits.

 What is the total cost of identifying diseases?